DS4200-S22/ic-04-sarahcosta3077/README.md

 1. Background material to support this assignment is provided below in the Resources section.

-1. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see `[insert your clickable hyperlink here]`.
+2. Create a GitHub Page for your repo and add the link to your GitHub Page above where you see [insert your clickable hyperlink here](https://ds4200-s22.github.io/ic-04-sarahcosta3077/).

-1. Clone this repo and work locally.
+3. Clone this repo and work locally.
 Be sure to push the final version of your code (and any significant updates along the way) before submitting.

-1. Open the index.html file included in your repo.
+4. Open the index.html file included in your repo.
 Please do the following:
    - Title your webpage "ic-04".
    - Add a heading that says "Intro to HTML and CSS".
    - Add a smaller heading with your name.